xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

 the program itself.

 To translate this, we'll  start  with a fresh copy of the Cradle.
-Since we're back to single-character  names, we'll just use a 'p' to stand for 'PROGRAM.'
+Since we're back to single-character  names, we'll just use a `p` to stand for `PROGRAM`.

 To a fresh copy of the cradle, add the following code, and insert a call to it from the main program: